SAP-samples/cloud-extension-ecc-business-process/mission/scp-setup/README.md

 The entitlement differs for the pricing option of your account:

 **Consumption-based account in SAP BTP:**
 No entitlement is necessary.
 Be sure that you have enough credits to run the services.

 **Subscription-based account in SAP BTP:**
 You have to create entitlements for the services above.
 See [Entitlements and Quotas](https://help.sap.com/viewer/df50977d8bfa4c9a8a063ddb37113c43/Cloud/en-US/38ecf59cdda64150a102cfaa62d5faab.html#loio363f0f68f9704830ac65c87a2562559b).

+**SAP BTP Enterprise Aggreement**: :exclamation: This mission does not support the BTPEA pricing model.

 [Check the costs with the SAP BTP Estimator Tool](https://www.sap.com/products/cloud-platform/pricing/estimator-tool.html?blueprintId=a0ad3bc5-4fcb-4008-b109-bd8f70634d6c)